 (3:3) “Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?”
-Paul argues that the gospel is by faith in both justification and now in sanctification as well.
+Paul argues that the grace is by faith in both justification and now in sanctification.
 The believers’ growth is just as supernatural as the believers’ birth.
 The Judaizers were trying to make sanctification naturalistic, rather than supernaturalistic.

 (3:4) “Did you suffer so many things in vain—if indeed it was in vain?”
 What suffering is Paul referring to?